telerik/xaml-docs/controls/radwebcam/getting-started.md

 * __Telerik.Windows.Controls__
 * __Telerik.Windows.Controls.Media__
 * __Telerik.Windows.MediaFoundation__
+* __MediaFoundation__: This dll is located in the *UI for WPF installation folder/Binaries/WPF40/MediaFoundation* folder.
+* __SharpDX__: This dll is located in the *UI for WPF installation folder/Binaries/WPF40/SharpDX* folder.
+* __SharpDX.Direct3D9__: This dll is located in the *UI for WPF installation folder/Binaries/WPF40/SharpDX* folder.

-You can find the required assemblies for each control from the suite in the [Controls Dependencies]({%slug installation-installing-controls-dependencies-wpf%})help article.
+You can find the required assemblies for each control from the suite in the [Controls Dependencies]({%slug installation-installing-controls-dependencies-wpf%}) help article.

 ## Setting up the Control